Configuring Google Workspace Integration for ChromeOS

 VII.
 Create Google Workspace Admin Role

-2. Chrome Management > Manage ChromeOS Devices > Read > Telemetry API
+1. Chrome Management > Manage ChromeOS Devices > Read > Telemetry API

-8. Click Assign Role.
+7. Click Add and Assign Role.

 VIII.
 Configure Lenovo Device Orchestration Cloud Connector